The Bushcraft Challenge Activity Day

-WiseUp Team Building Bushcraft Challenge days can be specifically tailored to suit any age group.
-While demonstrating practical, hands on skills that improve dexterity, participants self-confidence increases while they build on their ability to assess risk and effectively manage it.
+The WiseUp Team Building Bushcraft Challenge activity day is specifically tailored to suit any age group.
+Demonstrating practical, hands on skills that improve dexterity helps student’s self-confidence to increase.
+Additionally, they build on their ability to assess risk and effectively manage it.
 Further developing social skills, students consider the responsibility they and their team mates have beyond the classroom about the benefits of sustainable lifestyles on their communities.
 They will also learn valuable and potentially life saving survival methods and techniques.

 Activities In The Bushcraft Challenge

 Participants work in groups of up to 10 as they rotate around a number of different stations.
 These can include up to four of the following options:

 Including location, filtration and purification.
 Finding water in different environments is a challenge.
 Consequently, we look at the obvious locations to the obscure.
 Once found, ensuring water is clean enough for human consumption is the next step, and students will have the opportunity to build a suitable filter for purification.

 A key survival skill, participants get to plan, design and build their own shelters in this hands on session.
 Be it for themselves or small animals, they will have a set amount of time to use the resources provided to construct a shelter capable of withstanding the elements.
 More advanced sessions include knot tying skills.